Engineering the non-Hermitian Su-Schrieffer-Heeger model with skin effects in Rydberg atom arrays: Effects of disorder on the NHSE SSH model

-To quantify the spatial confinement of the eigenstates, we employ the inverse participation ratio (IPR), defined as $\mathrm{IPR}=\sum_{j=1}^{L}|\psi_{n,j}|^4/(\langle \psi_n|\psi_n \rangle)^2$.
-Physically, a vanishing ${\rm IPR}\sim1/L$ corresponds to a delocalized state, whereas ${\rm IPR}\approx1$ signifies strict localization.
-To further resolve the characteristic of directional asymmetry in the NHSE, the signed directional IPR (dIPR) is adopted by Refs.~\cite{PhysRevB.105.245407,Li:24}
+To quantify the spatial confinement of the eigenstates, we use the inverse participation ratio (IPR), $R_{\rm IP}=\sum_{y=1}^{L}|\psi_x(y)|^4/(\langle\psi_x|\psi_x\rangle)^2$.
+For an extended state, $R_{\rm IP}\sim1/L$, and it vanishes in the thermodynamic limit, whereas $R_{\rm IP}\approx1$ indicates strong localization.
+Since the conventional IPR contains no information about the direction of localization, we further introduce the signed directional IPR (dIPR)~\cite{PhysRevB.105.245407,Li:24},